Tablets and Consumer Demands. Who needs a full computer?

 Tablets, The new Everything Machine.

-Tablets are destined to become consumers’ preferred vehicle of choice for accessing the Internet.
-Although industry numbers differ, tablet sales have shown strong growth from 2010 through 2011 and are expected to have phenomenal growth 2020 through 2030.
+Tablets, destined to become consumers’ preferred vehicle of choice for accessing the Internet.
+Although industry numbers differ, tablet sales have shown strong growth from 2010 through 2011 and are expected to have phenomenal growth in 2021 through 2030.

 The tablet was a result of the vision of Steve Jobs, whose Apple iPad 2 immediately took over the market when it came out in April 2010.
 Jobs identified the tablet as the “car” upon the technology landscape, as compared to the desktop computer’s “truck.”
 His vision appears correct as international demand, primarily in the Asian countries, continues to grow at a rate twice that of the United States.

 Consumers are finding tablets more compact and portable than netbooks and laptops, and easier to use to surf the web, check email, do social networking and watch videos.
-Business productivity has been greatly improved with the advent of Microsoft Office packages for both Apple’s iOS and Google’s Android platforms on tablets.
+Business productivity’s improved with the advent of Microsoft Office packages for both Apple’s iOS and Google’s Android platforms on tablets.
 Microsoft continues to improve the Windows platform.

 With its Office Suite apps, Microsoft has practically defined and reoriented business productivity across various platforms.
-The company’s recent introduction of the Windows 10 platform promises to enable seamless transfer of Microsoft Office documents across smartphones, tablets, laptops and computers.
+The company’s recent introduction of the Windows 10 platform promises to enable seamless transfer of Microsoft Office documents across smartphones, tablets, laptops, and computers.
 The full release of Windows 10 has powerful potential for enhancing the tablet market.
 You do not need a full computer with all the options in computing available today.

 Tablets have already demonstrated phenomenal uses in health management.
 Doctors and nurses not only have access to patient records, but they can also control medication over wireless connections while measuring physical reaction using tablets.

-The ability to access texts, video and documents through online storage is changing the way education is delivered.
-Certainly the printing industry is affected while, of course, more trees remain to refresh the environment.
+The ability to access texts, video, and documents through online storage is changing the way education’s delivered.
+Certainly the printing industry’s affected while, of course, more trees remain to refresh the environment.

 Realtors can show properties in videos on tablets, and the TV, movie and broadcast industries and their advertising partners now have a more flexible media to engage.
 Certainly the future speaks well of tablets, and tablets project well into the future.